7th and 8th Grade

 Areas of Study

 We provide a qualitative evaluation of each child’s development, taking into account the child as a whole.
-Children will be evaluated for their work in class, their every day attendance and attitude, as well as by presenting written examinations to reflect the knowledge that they have acquired through a given period of time.
-Child's self evaluation and commitment to specific goals is part of the evaluation process.
+Children will be evaluated for their work in class, their every day attendance and attitude, as well as by presenting written examinations to reflect the knowledge they have acquired through a given period of time.
+Each student's self evaluation and commitment to specific goals is part of the evaluation process.